Your Skin Type & Skin Cancer

 What is skin type?

-There are six types of skin, ranging from very fair (type 1) to very dark (type 6), according to the scientific classification known as Fitzpatrick skin typing.
-Developed in 1975 by a Harvard Medical School physician named Thomas Fitzpatrick, MD, the system classifies skin type according to the amount of skin pigment you have and your skin’s reaction to sun exposure.
-Determining your skin type can help predict your overall risk for sun damage and skin cancer.
+There are six types of skin, ranging from very light (type 1) to very dark (type 6), according to the scientific classification known as Fitzpatrick skin typing.
+Developed in 1975 by a physician named Thomas Fitzpatrick, MD, the system classifies skin type according to the amount of skin pigment you have and your skin’s reaction to sun exposure.
+Determining your Fitzpatrick skin type can help predict your overall risk for sun damage and skin cancer.

 All skin types are at risk